shaliulab/idtrackerai/docs/source/how_to_install.rst

     sudo apt-get install screen
     screen

-5. Install the Nvidia GPU driver.
-In the following command, substitute the XXX by the number of the driver you want to install.
+5. Install the NVIDIA GPU driver.
+In the following command, substitute the XXX by the number of the driver you want to install (e.g. *nvidia-driver-410*).

 .. code-block:: bash